 I provide you a single zip-File which contains 3 Files:

-2. EdgeChromium-Policies.reg … some sample policies like configuring Google as Search-Engine, Homepage, New-Tab-Page etc… – this works after the MDM-FakeEnrollment is applied.
+2. EdgeChromium-Policies-Mandatory.reg … some sample policies like configuring Google as Search-Engine, Homepage, New-Tab-Page etc… – this works after the MDM-FakeEnrollment is applied.
 If you set “Mandatory” Policies these Settings cannot be (re-)configured by users themselves.

-3. EdgeChromium-UpdatePolicy-SideBySide.reg … this (fully optional) Policy you may like to set to keep old EdgeLegacy available when installing EdgeChromium.
+4. EdgeChromium-UpdatePolicy-SideBySide.reg … this (fully optional) Policy you may like to set to keep old EdgeLegacy available when installing EdgeChromium.
 Now in Year 2022+ this is obsolete, as the old EdgeLegacy is not available on current Windows 10 Systems any more.

-Just import the 1st one (MDM-FakeEnrollment-Win10_v1809_v1909.reg ) to enable the “Fake-MDM-Provider”.
-Use the 2nd one (EdgeChromium-Policies.reg) to import my sample configuration (like shown in the next screenshot) or use your gpedit.msc (Local Group Policy Editor).
+Just import the 1st one (MDM-FakeEnrollment-Win10.reg ) to enable the “Fake-MDM-Provider”.
+Use the 2nd one (EdgeChromium-Policies-Mandatory.reg) to import my sample configuration (like shown in the next screenshot) or use your gpedit.msc (Local Group Policy Editor).

 When using the Group Policy Editor you need the admx-Files for Edge based on Chromium from Microsoft, you can download them here: https://www.microsoft.com/en-us/edge/business/download (Link: “Get Policy Files).
 Configuration then looks like this: Computer Configuration => Administrative Templates => Microsoft Edge.
 Be aware: it is NOT “Windows Components => Microsoft Edge” (this would be the old Edge Legacy Browser!).